Gemeinsamer Ausschuss: Function

 The constitutional role of the Joint Committee is defined in Article 53a of the Basic Law for the Federal Republic of Germany.
 The 32 members selected by the Bundestag are elected at the beginning of each legislative period.
 The sixteen state representatives are selected by their state governments whenever a new state cabinet enters office.
-The Joint Committee may take over certain powers of the Bundestag and the Bundesrat if a state of defence has been declared and if the Bundestag is unable to convene because of "insurmountable obstacles".
+The Joint Committee may take over certain powers of the Bundestag and the Bundesrat if a state of defence has been declared and if Bundestag and Bundesrat are unable to convene because of "insurmountable obstacles".
 The Joint Committee may take this decision itself with a two-thirds majority of members present, which has to equal a majority of all members.
 After that, the Joint Committee may in principle enact federal laws in place of the Bundestag and the Bundesrat.
-Laws enacted by the Joint Committee may however be nullified by the Bundestag with the approval of the Bundesrat at any time and expire automatically six months after the end of the State of Defence.
-The Joint Committee may not change the Basic Law, change the borders of the German states or transfer sovereign rights to supranational organisations.
+Laws enacted by the Joint Committee expire automatically six months after the end of the State of Defence, if they have not previously been reconfirmed by the Bundestag and, if applicable, by the Bundesrat.
+The Joint Committee may under no circumstance change the Basic Law, change the borders of the German states or transfer sovereign rights to supranational organisations.
 Like the Bundestag, it may vote the Chancellor out of office via a constructive vote of no confidence, but only with a two-thirds majority of its members.
 If a vacancy occurs, it may elect a new Chancellor upon proposal of the President of Germany and with a majority of members.

-Even with the joint committee working under a state of defense, the Bundestag's other members and its committees may still meet, and members of the Federal Government can still be required to attend these meetings.
+However, the Bundestag and Bundesrat always retain full authority to act, even in a state of defence; they can at any time repeal laws that have been passed by the Joint Committee, pass laws themselves, and otherwise their decisions take precedence over those of the Joint Committee in case of doubt.
+In practice, the committee can only exercise its powers when the Bundestag and Bundesrat are truly no longer able to meet; it cannot be used to disempower the regular constitutional bodies against their will.